 Corporate social responsibility (CSR) forms an integral part of OP Financial Group's business and part of the Group's strategy.
 The Executive Board of OP Cooperative decides on the CSR guidelines and approves the Group's CSR programme.
 On the Executive Board, CSR falls within the area of responsibility of the Executive Vice President, Corporate Communications.
-In appointing Executive Board members, the Supervisory Board pays attention to the fact that the Executive Board has sufficient CSR expertise.
+In appointing Executive Board members, the Supervisory Board pays attention to the fact that the Executive Board has adequate CSR expertise.
 Performance assessment is based on the achievement of CSR KPIs reviewed regularly according to the Executive Board's meeting cycle.

-CSR activities are guided by the CRS policies confirmed by the Executive Board.
+CSR activities are guided by the CSR principles adopted by the central cooperative's Executive Board.
 Responsibility for practical CSR activities rests with the boards of directors and executive boards of OP Financial Group companies, which implement corporate social responsibility in accordance with their own decision-making processes.
-Identity and Communications supports Group entities and functions in the implementation of the CSR programme and in the dialogue with stakeholders and, whenever necessary, may communicate their concerns to the Executive Board.
+Customer Experience and Communications supports Group entities and functions in the implementation of the CSR programme and in the dialogue with stakeholders and, whenever necessary, may communicate their concerns to the Executive Board.

 OP Financial Group complies with the Code of Business Ethics approved by the Supervisory Board.
+The Code of Business Ethics was updated in 2017.
 OP Financial Group respects and conforms to international economic, social and environmental responsibility principles.
 The Group is committed to promoting the principles of the United Nations Global Compact initiative.
-Wealth Management has signed the UN Principles for Responsible Investment (UN PRI).
+OP Wealth Management has signed the UN Principles for Responsible Investment

+(UNPRI).
 OP Financial Group reports regularly on its corporate social responsibility issues according to the Global Reporting Initiative (GRI) guidelines.